Fighters Destiny: Reception and sales

 As with Mace: The Dark Age just a few months earlier, critics widely deemed Fighters Destiny the best fighting game on the Nintendo 64 to date, while noting that this was largely because the others were uniformly weak.
 However, while most critics described Mace as simply the best of a mediocre set, Fighters Destiny was more commonly referred to as the first genuinely worthwhile fighting game for the Nintendo 64.
 Jeff Gerstmann wrote in GameSpot, "The unique scoring system and variety of modes make Fighters Destiny a winner.
 It may not have the best characters or the best graphics, but it's a well-rounded game, which is more than I can say about any other N64 fighting game."
-Similarly, IGN's Peer Schneider concluded, "Some minor problems in presentation and overall player balance keep Fighter's Destiny from getting a perfect score, but this is -- no doubt -- the most original fighting game in years.
+Similarly, IGN's Peer Schneider concluded, "Some minor problems in presentation and overall player balance keep Fighter's Destiny from getting a perfect score, but this is—no doubt—the most original fighting game in years.
 It doesn't quite live up to the best of the best (like Virtua Fighter III or Tekken 2), but it beats the living daylights out of every other N64 fighter ever released."
 The review team for Electronic Gaming Monthly were more uncertain, with Crispin Boyer and Chris Johnston in particular saying that the game is decent but flawed and lacks a genuinely revolutionary touch to make it stand out.

-The game's scoring system was commonly cited as both the game's best feature and the one which most sets it apart from other fighting games.
+The scoring system was commonly cited as both the game's best feature and the one which most sets it apart from other fighting games.
 Critics also widely praised the ability to learn new moves and save them to Controller Pak in the Master Challenge, and the numerous modes and options in general.
 A few also found the variety of possible fighting styles an important aspect; GamePro commented that "You can do multi-hit combos, throws, counters, and juggles as in most fighting games, but you can also execute lock moves and holds like in a wrestling game.
 This spectrum of action puts Fighters Destiny in a league of its own."

 The graphics were generally seen as the game's weakest aspect, though still respectable.
 Several critics commented that the character designs are uninspired and suffer from low polygon counts and visible seams in their textures.
 Gerstmann defended the character design, stating that it "isn't original by any means, but it works very well."
 Other graphical shortcomings cited in reviews included slowdown and flat, non-interactive backgrounds.

 Dan Hsu of Electronic Gaming Monthly criticized the use of just two attack buttons for all the moves, saying this tends to reduce the game to a button-mashing contest.
 Contrarily, Schneider and Next Generation praised this configuration, stating that it still allows a wide variety of moves, and makes it unnecessary to use the Nintendo 64 controller's C button, which they found awkward to use in fighting games.